 Andreas Hagenbach‘s photographs of «One Million Dollar Views Up Here» forces us to look into the culture that led up to the economic crisis that began 2008 and today still echoes upon us as globalized society.
 The obsession with ‚home’ not only transforms the houses we live in, but also has profound implications on our production of identity, how we place ourselves in this world.
 The domestic home and the national home have began to look alike: they became fortresses inside we worry about safety and protect our wealth.

 Even today there are thick walls to drill when discussing the economics and the culture of real estate business.
-A set of different fears (being outpriced, missing out an opportunity or a longterm investment in unsecure times) act as contagious agents polluting the grounds of common sense.
+A set of different fears (a longterm investment in unsecure times, changes in one own's economical situation, missing out an opportunity) act as contagious agents polluting the grounds of common sense.
 We like to think our home is our safe guard, but today in our globalized world our homes are vulnerable and open as never before.
 Through the global financing system we are literally interconnected, as the subprime crisis has shown.
 Our own fears become now the ones of many, we cannot maintain anymore the illusion that by closing the front door we are alone and safe at home.

 These photographs describe a journey into the periphery of West Australian capital Perth.
 Its suburbia is paraphrased in the real estate adds as paradise – or a sort of, with the promise to become a better, an updated paradise, surely better than the old one that also was nothing less than paradise.
 No one is forced to believe the marketer talk with its mighty buzz words ‚location’ and ‚lifestyle’.
 Still the question remains, why the need for a roof and a house has been replaced by the costly illusion, that these dwellings harbour homes and not transient developers investments.